TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 head zero; grammar removal remains the deliberate comparison output contract.
 Intel macOS in 35541484100 now passed packaging and native regression tests and entered real runtime checks.
 Full inference results remain pending.

+Additional diarization accuracy gate: Pyannote's public 30-second, two-speaker sample and its 13 timed reference turns, pinned to upstream commit b749285c5cdd4636b2edc7f766f1352c8dde9369 with SHA-256 checks.
+CI downloads under 1 MB of fixtures and runs the actual Pyannote backend with two speakers.
+Require preserved words/source, two distinct output labels, and at least 80% word-level speaker agreement after choosing the better label permutation.
+Compare per word so legitimate native turn splitting remains allowed.
+Syntax checked only so far; real accuracy must be established in the installed matrix.
+Local full GUI interactions after folder-recovery changes: all 15 passed with the already-cached Chromium 1234 browser.
+Windows Chromium and WebKit jobs 106169519495/106169519487 passed using Playwright 1.63; WebKit PID 3052 emitted exit and close with code zero, all streams destroyed, and graceful shutdown finished in 15 ms. One passing run does not prove the prior flake eliminated.